 (d) Calculation of price for tax purposes: There were different methods of calculating ad valorem tax for imported and domestic products.
 In the case of imports, the tax base was usually the CIF cost plus duty.
 Importers had no choice as to the method of calculation.
-For domestic products, there were two methods and producers could choose whichever was the most The manufacturer's selling price to wholesalers, favourable of them: excluding tax, or the retail price less trade margins less tax (the so-called "fixed subtraction ratio system").
+For domestic products, there were two methods and producers could choose whichever was the most favourable of them: The manufacturer's selling price to wholesalers, excluding tax, or the retail price less trade margins less tax (the so-called "fixed subtraction ratio system").
 Although the latter method was officially described as a "special case", applicable when the retail price was known, in practice it was almost always used.
 This allowed domestic producers to choose effective tax values for domestic products which could lead to the application of more advantageous rates for domestic products when different ad valorem tax rates were provided as was the case for special grade brandy and whisky.
-For example, as regards special grade domestic whisky an ad valorem rate such as 164% could apply, whereas for similar imported products only 150% and 220% rates could apply.
+For example, as regards special grade domestic whisky an ad valorem rate such as 164 per cent could apply, whereas for similar imported products only 150 per cent and 220 per cent rates could apply.
 The difference in the methods of calculation of price for the purpose of assessing ad valorem tax thus led to the possibility of more advantageous treatment for the domestic producers and could result in the imposition of taxes on imported products in excess of like domestic products.
 This more advantageous treatment in the calculation of price offered to domestic products constituted a breach of Article III:4 and also of the prohibition of "indirect" tax discrimination in Article III:2 when the differing taxation methods resulted in discriminatory tax burdens.

-(e) Taxation according to extract content: Another feature of the Japanese system which discriminated between "like" products in violation of Article III:2 was the method of assessment based on extract or non-volatile ingredient content.
+Taxation according to extract content: Another feature of the Japanese system which discriminated (e) between "like" products in violation of Article III:2 was the method of assessment based on extract or non-volatile ingredient content.
 In the category of "liqueurs" (which were universally recognized as being sweetened and flavoured alcoholic beverages and which therefore had as one would expect a high non-volatile ingredient content) two specific rates of tax were applied according to both alcohol and extract content.
-This system ensured that almost all Community liqueurs were subject to the higher rate of specific tax whilst some Japanese liqueurs were able to benefit from a lower specific rate (one third of the rate on most Community liqueurs) together with a lower ad valorem rate (50% as opposed to 100%) and a much lower increment per degree of alcohol (9.780 yen per 1% over 13% compared with 24.5 yen per 1% over 15% in the higher rate category).
+This system ensured that almost all Community liqueurs were subject to the higher rate of specific tax whilst some Japanese liqueurs were able to benefit from a lower specific rate (one third of the rate on most Community liqueurs) together with a lower ad valorem rate (50 per cent as opposed to 100 per cent) and a much lower increment per degree of alcohol (9.780 yen per 1 per cent over 13 per cent compared with 24.5 yen per 1 per cent over 15 per cent in the higher rate category).
 Most Community liqueurs were made to traditional formulae with a fairly high flavouring content.
-Japanese products had been designed by manufacturers who were aware of the substantial tax advantage for products with an extract content below the 15% extract level.
+Japanese products had been designed by manufacturers who were aware of the substantial tax advantage for products with an extract content below the 15 per cent extract level.
 The Community considers that taxation according to extract content was artificial and irrational and discriminated against imports contrary to Article III:2.